marrlab/SCEMILA/README.md

 # 1. Description
 ## About
-This Repo contains both the machine learning algorithm and the necessary functions to analyze and plot the figures published in the paper "Predicting AML genetic subtypes and diagnostic cells with attention augmented multiple instance learning" (Hehr et al., 2021, currently under review).
+This Repository contains both the machine learning algorithm and the necessary functions to analyze and plot the figures published in the paper "Explainable AI identifies diagnostic cells of genetic AML subtypes."
+(Hehr M, Sadafi A, Matek C, Lienemann P, Pohlkamp C, et al. (2023) PLOS Digital Health 2(3): e0000187. https://doi.org/10.1371/journal.pdig.0000187).

 ## Contact
 For questions and issues regarding the code, feel free to contact [Matthias Hehr](https://www.linkedin.com/in/matthias-hehr/).
 Otherwise, please reach out to the corresponding authors.